AprilXMoon/Objective-c-practice-projects/README.md

 Practice
 ========

-Practice object.
+Practice object.(iOS 7)

 This is simple contact book.

-Only phone mode
+Only phone mode.

-Use auto layout
+Use auto layout.